 Use only high-quality samples

-However, do not stop at one library, it is better to always be in creative request mode.
+However, do not stop at one library, it is better to always be in a search mode.
 Take, for example, your favorite artists.
 You can find information, even on YouTube, about which libraries and sounds they use.
-People usually do not hide this information, and over time you will be able to produce blanks of good sounds for yourself, and this will greatly help you in the future to make your own high-quality mixes.
+People usually do not hide this information, and over time you will be able to produce a soundbank for yourself, and this will greatly help you in the future to make your own high-quality mixes.